inxcart/nladdressfiller/README.md

 $ php ./bagsql.php
 ```

-This will generate the file `postcodes.csv`, containing about 7.7 million addresses (addresses with suffices have been filtered out).
+This will generate the file `postcodes.csv`, containing about 7.7 million addresses (addresses with suffices have been removed).

 This will will need to be imported into the database table `{DB_PREFIX}nladdressfiller_postcodes`.
 You can create this table with the following DDL (make sure you replace the `{DB_PREFIX}` with your own):